atefm/Apache_ETL/README.md

 ## TODO:
 Given the personal time constraints, this project was timeboxed.
-As the allocatedtimeline was exhausted, the following tasks still need to be completed:
+As the allocated timeline was exhausted, the following tasks still need to be completed:

 - Dashboard showcasing sales funnel for each offer and for the data in aggregate.
 The data required to build this report is pre-computed and stored in the **sales_funnel** table.
 - Incremental update of the data in the **data_warehouse_db**